 - Random public IDs - Cloudinary allows generating random public ids for uploaded assets or setting your own identifier.
 The public ID is part of the delivery URL for an asset and because the randomly generated public id doesn't follow any pattern and cannot be guessed, it's not practical to access a file without having been provided with the URL previously by an authorized user.
 This is a common practice for obfuscating the URL at which an asset can be accessed, is the same way many social media sites hosts their images, and is available to all plans.

-- Private images - available for all of our free and paid plans.
-You can upload images as 'private'.
-The original images are not available for access by the public.
-Together with the 'Strict Transformations' mode, you can define certain transformations (e.g., thumbnail) that are available to the public and delivered to your users through a fast CDN.
-For the less common case of accessing the original images, you can download the images using an authenticated API (bypassing the CDN).
-More details are available in this blog post: http://cloudinary.com/blog/how_to_quickly_build_a_stock_photo_site_using_cloudinary
+- Private images - available for all of our plans, including our free plan.
+You can upload images with 'private' delivery type using our API or Media Library.
+The original images will not be available for access by the public, but derived (transformed) copies will be publicly accessible.
+You can use this together with the 'Strict Transformations' mode, which allows you to define certain transformations (e.g., watermarked or resized copies) that will be made created without authentication, and all existing derived versions can be delivered to your users via our CDNs.
+For accessing the original images, you can download the images using an authenticated API (bypassing the CDN) or provide a signed URL to allow it.
+More details are available in this example from our blog: http://cloudinary.com/blog/how_to_quickly_build_a_stock_photo_site_using_cloudinary

 - Authenticated images - "authenticated" original assets, as well as derived versions of those assets, are not accessible using unsigned URLs.
 Those images will only be accessible via signed URLs, where the signature is based on your account's `API secret` and can be created using our server-side SDKs.